-- In Admin Center, click the Workspaces icon () in the sidebar, then select Agent workspace > Contextual workspaces.
+- In Admin Center, click the Workspaces icon () in the sidebar, then select Agent tools > Contextual workspaces.

 - Click the Add Workspace button.
 A new workspace builder opens.
 The builder includes four tabs: Details, Ticket Forms, Macros, and Apps.

 - On the Details tab, Enter a Title and Description for the workspace, then enter the conditions that will launch the workspace.
 For more information, see Setting workspace conditions.